LDS-Data/lds-church-discipline/README.md

 * David Charles Manners, British writer and charity co-founder[79]
 * Teresa Nielsen Hayden, science fiction editor, lapsed at time of excommunication[81]
 * Orson Pratt, Jr., first son of Apostle Orson Pratt[43][82]
-* Denver Snuffer, Utah lawyer and author of books on LDS doctrine[83]
 * Simon Southerton, molecular biologist lapsed at time of excommunication[84]
 * George D. Watt, secretary to Brigham Young and compiler of the Journal of Discourses[85]